Complexities of Treatment for Type 2 Diabetes

 A healthcare provider will typically prescribe 1 to 5 of these treatments based on the patient’s specific condition.
 There are almost 6 million different combinations of “1 to 5” medicines when choosing from a list of 60.
 (If you’re interested in the math, it’s an “n choose k” problem where n=60 and k=1, 2, 3, 4, and 5)

-Many of those combinations don’t make sense, of course, such as those that use a rapid-acting insulin without a basal insulin, or those with a medicine that is contraindicated by a patient comorbidity.
-But eliminating every obviously invalid option can still leave a healthcare provider with anywhere from a few thousand to over a million possible therapies to consider.
+Many of those combinations don’t make sense, of course, such as those that use rapid-acting insulin without basal insulin, or those with a medicine that is contraindicated by patient comorbidity.
+But eliminating every invalid option can still leave a healthcare provider with anywhere from a few thousand to over a million possible therapies to consider.

 But choosing the right medication from millions of options is just one of the healthcare provider’s challenges.
 Another problem appears when the healthcare provider has to consider the patient’s out-of-pocket cost for these treatments.
 After all, a patient won’t take medicines they can’t afford.

 There are more than 40,000 individual health insurance plans offered in the United States, each with their drug coverage and prices.
 So, in addition to sorting through millions of therapy combinations, a healthcare provider has to know how much each medicine costs for the patient’s insurance plan.
 And if the patient’s prescription coverage comes from Medicare Part D, the healthcare provider has to consider that plan’s coverage gap, commonly known as the “donut hole,” in the context of the patient’s budget and treatment.

 No other industry asks its professionals to solve problems this big without technology to help.
 And yet we expect healthcare providers to do it, usually in the middle of a 15-minute office visit.
 Why?
 More importantly, what can we do to help?